 Rickson Gracie Biography

-In 1980 Waldemar Santana, the man who had defeated Rickson’s father – Helio Gracie – on an historic no holds barred event, and with whom he later regained contact with, asked if the Gracie’s had anyone in their class that could challenge Rei Zulu (Santana’s student).
+In 1980 Waldemar Santana, the man who had defeated Rickson’s father on a historic no holds barred event, Helio and Waldermar regained contact years later and had a good relationship.
+One day Santana asked if the Gracie’s had anyone in their class that could challenge Rei Zulu (Santana’s student).
 Zulu was a huge fighter with incredible athletic ability and was undefeated in his NHB record.
-No one else wanted to fight him in Brazil and Waldemar who was Zulu’s promoter and instructor was finding it very hard to find matches for his fighter.
+No one else wanted to fight him in Brazil and Waldemar who was also Zulu’s promoter was finding it very hard to find matches for his fighter.

-Rolls Gracie, the family’s star stud jumped on the occasion of fighting Zulu, but Helio had other plans, his own son.
-Rickson was 18 years old at the time and weighed around 20kg less then Zulu, but he accepted his dad’s decision and fought.
-The fight was in Brasilia under Rei Zulu’s home crowd and Rickson didn’t feel 100%.
-Carlos Gracie, a firm believer in spiritualism and Aura, asked Rickson not to fight as he didn’t feel this was his fight to win.
-But staying truthful to his father he did not quit and went along with it.
+Rolls Gracie, the family’s main figure at the time, jumped on the chance of fighting Zulu, but Helio had his own son in mind for the contest.
+Rickson was 18 years old at the time and weighed around 20kg less then Zulu, but he accepted his dad’s decision.
+The fight took place in Brasilia, under Rei Zulu’s home crowd and to add to the adversity, Rickson did not feel 100%.
+Carlos Gracie, a firm believer in spiritualism and Aura, asked Rickson not to fight as he didn’t feel this was his fight to win, remaining truthful to his father Rickson did not quit.
 The fight was long and hard, but Rickson finished it with a Mata Leao (RNC).
 Rickson later said he felt dizzy the whole fight, dizziness which was attributed to the change of air in Brasilia (much dryer then the Rio de Janeiro air he was used to).